What Court Employees Can and Cannot Do

 Authored By: Texas Office of Court Administration

-check your papers for completeness.
-We check for signatures, notarization, correct county name, correct case number, and attachments.
+Check your papers for completeness.
+This means they will check for signatures, notarization, correct county name, correct case number, and attachments.

 usually answer questions about court deadlines.

 Court Clerks cannot:

 - tell you whether or not you should bring your case to court.